-If eligible, an investor receives an investment grant amounting to 10 percent of the investment sum if the investment is in the form of a convertible.
-Priced equity investments can even get a 20 percent grant.
+If eligible, an investor receives an investment grant amounting to 25 percent of the investment sum if the investment is in the form of a convertible or priced equity.
 The grant will be given out when the convertible converts into shares, or when the final shares are issued in a priced equity deal.
-After submitting the application online and receiving a positive decision, the investor receives the grant.
+The investor needs to submit an application online and receive a positive decision.

 For example: if an investor invests €100,000 in a company and his application for funding is approved, the BAFA will refund €25,000 to his account as a grant when the convertible converts.

 The maximum eligible investment amount is €200,000 per investor per company.
 No investor can get more than €100,000 in subsidies across all their investments over time.